sdjrice/msgobs/README.md

 * When testing, be sure that the individuals to which you are sending test messages have confirmed their accounts (by clicking the email link).
 You cannot send messages to unverified users.
 A good test is to make sure you can actually send messages to the recipients without any modifications (e.g in the Marksbook/Gradebook, don't click include observers and make sure the message will actually send!).

 ## Known Issues
+### Group Lookup with Account Admin
+If an administrator adds recipient groups from different courses in the Inbox, looking up the observers will take a very long time if those users have a number of enrollments.

 ### Gradebook
 If two students with completely identical names are enrolled in the same course, the script will fail to distinguish between them and send messages to potentially incorrect recipients.